 Security review isn't one person checking a box.
 It's a cross-functional gauntlet where Legal, IT/Security, and Risk/Compliance each have veto power.

 Legal wants proof you won't expose them to liability.
 IT/Security needs evidence your controls work.
-Risk/Compliance must validate you meet their internal policies.
+Risk/Compliance must validate that you meet their internal policies.
 All three must say "yes" before the deal moves forward.

 The problem?
 These teams rarely coordinate.
 Legal sends a questionnaire while IT runs a separate technical assessment.
 Risk asks for sub-processor lists while Legal negotiates a security addendum.
 Each conversation happens in parallel, and any one can stall the entire deal.